 Serve warm or at room temperature.
 Can be made ahead; let cool, and refrigerate.

-More birds of all sizes that would be perfect for the holiday table:
+More birds of all sizes for the holiday table: